 How is Hepsera used?

-Treatment with Hepsera should be started by a doctor who has experience in the management of chronic hepatitis B. The recommended dose is 10 mg once a day, taken with or without food.
+Treatment with Hepsera should be started by a doctor who has experience in the management of chronic hepatitis B. The recommended dose is 10 mg once a day.
 The duration of treatment depends on the patient’s condition and response to treatment.
 These should be monitored every six months.
 Patients who have problems with their kidneys should take Hepsera less frequently.